N & E

 • Austrian army: 2,000 men killed or wounded, 1,000 prisoners, 20 cannons.

-Aerial panoramas of the battlefield of Castiglione: views from the village of Grole and Monte Medolano
+Two views of the Castiglione battlefield, from the village of Grole and from the foot of Monte Medolano.

 The Battle of Castiglione marked the end of the first Austrian attempt to unblock the city of Mantua [Mantova].
 It took place on the very site where Napoleon Bonaparte's nephew, Napoleon III, would win the battle of Solferino almost sixty-three years later.